TheAlexTanasescu/CPSC-599-NLP-Lyrics-Analysis/README.md

 NOTE: You may have to modify these file paths in the code in accordance with your operating system's file sys.
 This was written using a windows os.

+Preprocessing contains the results from lda+tf-idf Cosine deals with artist similarity